Karen J. Rooney, Ph.D.

 11. Force attention to critical detail.

-12. Result in review systems comprised of the critical pieces
+12. Result in review systems comprised of the critical

-of information.
+pieces of information.

-If interventions do not meet these criteria,
+If interventions do not meet these criteria, the effectiveness

-interaction of the characteristics of attention disorders
+of the characteristics of attention disorders and the

-and the characteristics of the situation or the academic task.
+characteristics of the situation or the academic task.

 The following strategies taken from the program "Independent